Why doesn’t the brain fix itself using stem cells the way other organs do?

-I also pointed out that although there are stem cells in the brain, surprisingly there is little evidence that these endogenous brain stem cell have the ability to heal the brain.
+I also pointed out that although there are stem cells in the brain, surprisingly there is little evidence that these endogenous stem cell have the ability to heal.
 If anything they seem to be present to regulate some nebulous activity related most likely to our sense of smell.
 It’s a puzzle.

-So if almost every organ maintains an army of stem cells to fix itself, why not the brain?
+So if almost every organ maintains an army of stem cells to fix itself, why not our brains?

 This question is particularly important given the increasingly alarming realization in society of just how devastating brain injuries can be even those at the time of the injury do not seem that bad.

 One answer to the question of why the adult brain apparently for the most part does not use its own endogenous stem cells to repair damage is that it is too risky.
 The brain is such a finely tuned computer that any kind of repair via new cell growth may be dangerous.
 Our thoughts and memories are probably embedded in the architecture of the brain itself and the way the cells of the brain interact.
 Therefore, any kind of repair by generating new brain cells risks serious problems such as incorrect wiring of circuitry and lost data (memories).
 In contrast, if your liver for example is damaged, your body can restore that function by generating a generic new chunk of liver.
 The brain doesn’t work that way.
 Each part is not necessarily interchangeable or replaceable.
 A new fresh clump of brain tissue generated after an injury may therefore do more harm than good.